Japan's Kowa says ivermectin showed 'antiviral effect' against Omicron in research | Health

 Japanese trading and pharmaceutical company Kowa Co Ltd said on Monday anti-parasite drug ivermectin showed an "antiviral effect" against Omicron and other variants of coronavirus in joint non-clinical research.

-The drug is not approved for treatment of COVID-19 in Japan and the U.S. Federal Drug Administration has repeatedly warned against its use.
+Clinical trials are ongoing but the promotion of the drug as a COVID-19 treatment has generated controversy.
+The drug is not approved for the treatment of COVID-19 in Japan and the U.S. Federal Drug Administration https://www.fda.gov/consumers/consumer-updates/why-you-should-not-use-ivermectin-treat-or-prevent-covid-19, the World Health Organization and the EU drug regulator have warned against its use.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)